WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 Here, the function `entry` is still responsible for resuming tasks from the task queue, starting with some initial task.
 Thus, it will still be the parent of all task continuations, as in the previous version.
 However, `$entry` is no longer responsible for handling suspensions of tasks.
 Instead, it only resumes the next task from the queue whenever the previously running task returns.
 Yielding execution from one task that merely wishes to suspend itself to another will be handled by the tasks themselves, using the `switch` instruction.

-FE: We need to come up with names for the two types of handlers.
-"suspend handler" vs "switch handler".
-Or not call the latter "handlers" at all?

-The fact that `$entry` does not handle suspensions is reflected by the fact that its `resume` instruction does not install an ordinary handler for the tag `yield`.
+The fact that `$entry` does not handle suspensions is reflected by the fact that its `resume` instruction does not install a suspend handler for the tag `yield`.
 Instead, the resume instruction installs a *switch handler* for tag `yield`.
 If a task wants to yield execution to another, it simply calls a separate function `$yield_to_next`.
 Therein, the scheduling logic picks the next task `$next_task` and switches directly to it.
-Here, the target continuation (called `$next_task` in `$yield_to_next`) receives the current continuation (i.e., the one that just called `$switch_to_next`) as an argument.
+Here, the target continuation (i.e., `$next_task` in `$yield_to_next`) receives the current continuation (i.e., the one that just called `$switch_to_next`) as an argument.
 Thus, we use the payload passing mechanism used for integer values in the generator example to pass continuation references.
+The task that we switched to is then responsible for enqueuing the previous continuation (i.e., the one received as a payload) in the task list.

 As a minor complication, we need to encode the fact that the continuation switched to receives the current one as an argument in the type of